hhwangS27/fakeRESTful/README.md

 # fakeRESTful
-Fake RESTful API based on JSON file.
+Will run a fake RESTful API server based on JSON file.

+Based on express.